SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-controls.md

 </div>
 ```

-Now every input field in DynamicForms will be replaced with "CustomInputComponent".
+Now every input field in dynamic forms will be replaced with `CustomInputComponent`.

 ## Adding new form control